Princess Marina of Greece and Denmark: Married life

-The Duke and Duchess set up their first home at 3 Belgrave Square, close to Buckingham Palace.
-She became a patroness of several organizations and charities, including the Elizabeth Garrett Anderson Hospital, the Women's Hospital Fund, and the Central School of Speech and Drama.
-She would continue to support these charities and institutions for the rest of her life.
-She became very close to her mother-in-law, Queen Mary, with whom she would usually spend time while her husband was off performing his own royal duties.
+Marina and George established their first home at 3 Belgrave Square, close to Buckingham Palace.
+George also inherited Coppins from Princess Victoria.
+Marina became patroness of several organisations and charities, including the Elizabeth Garrett Anderson Hospital, the Women's Hospital Fund, and the Central School of Speech and Drama, causes she continued to support throughout her life.
+She developed a close relationship with her mother-in-law with whom she often spent time while George was undertaking royal duties.